-The amount of any distribution which exceeds the amount treated as a dividend will be treated first as a non-taxable return of capital, reducing the U.S. holder's tax basis in our ordinary shares and ADSs to the extent thereof, and then as capital gain from the deemed disposition of the ordinary shares and ADSs.
-Corporate holders will not be allowed a deduction for dividends received in respect of the ordinary shares and ADSs.
+The amount of any distribution which exceeds the amount treated as a dividend will be treated first as a non-taxable return of capital, reducing the U.S. holder's tax basis in our Ordinary Shares or ADSs to the extent thereof, and then as capital gain from the deemed disposition of the Ordinary Shares or ADSs.
+Corporate holders will not be allowed a deduction for dividends received in respect of the Ordinary Shares and ADSs.